Afrocybersamurai/GRC-Project/README.md

 By developing and executing the POA&M, I ensured that all necessary security controls were implemented in a structured and timely manner.
 This approach not only addressed existing weaknesses but also reinforced the overall security posture of the system, paving the way for successful authorization and continuous monitoring.

-More information can be found in the file : LionSec POAM.docx
+More information can be found in the file : JohnDoe&Co POAM.docx

 <br />
 <p align="center">